onap/archived-cli/docs/cmd_help_onap_amsterdam.rst

                         default, it is read from environment variable OPEN_CLI_HOST_URL.
  -C | --no-catalog      whether to use given host-url directly without
-                        looking into catalog, it will overrid the service->mode.
+                        looking into catalog, it will overridee the service->mode.
 It is of type BOOL.
 It is optional.
  -h | --help            print help message.
 It is of type BOOL.